yesanton/Multiprospective-Predictive-Monitoring-of-Business-Processes-with-A-priori-knowledge/README.md

 Baseline 2 uses apriori knowledge in the form of LTL rules which are expressed in the src/shared_variables.py file.

-The proposed approach uses apriori knowledge in the form of MP-Declare model, wchich are held in a separate file.
+The proposed approach uses apriori knowledge in the form of MP-Declare rules, wchich are held in a separate file.
 The creation of the models can be done by following the structure found in the models in src/declare_models/.

-The specification of the variables is done in the file src/shared_variables.py.
+The specification of the variables used for the experiments is done in the file src/shared_variables.py.

-The file src/experiments_runner.py is used to run the the inference algorithms, wchich output the results to the folder output_files/.
+The file src/experiments_runner.py is used to run the the inference algorithms, which output the results to the folder output_files/.